shahriar-R/microservices/README.md

 ## Quickstart

-This is how you set up an development instance of FlaskBB:
+This is how you set up an development instance of Flask-Blog:

 * Create a virtualenv

-* Install dependencies and FlaskBB
+* Install dependencies and Flask-Blog
     * `pip install requirements.txt`
 * Run the development server
     * `python run.py`